The Guide To Conflict Resolution In The Workplace

 3. Unapologetic Work Environment

-In a pragmatic world, mistakes happen and your company is no exception.
+In a practical world, mistakes happen and your company is no exception.
 Workplace conflicts skyrockets when people don’t apologize for their mistakes.

-An unapologetic team member usually ends up not only chipping the dignities of his associates but also sows the seed for an unapologetic work environment.
+An unapologetic team member usually ends up not only chipping the shoulders of his associates but also sows the seed for an unapologetic work environment.

 This leads to high rates of conflict in the workplace when people feel they are not getting the deserved apology from their team members.